 Yes, food labels on packaged foods.

 The ultra health maniacs often declare, “If it has a label, don’t eat it!”
 Well, packaged foods are a necessity – at home and away from home.
-Packaging is a necessary component to food processing and distribution.
+Packaging is a necessary component of food processing and distribution.
 I know I could never give up packaged treats like tempeh, bread, OJ, pasta, and coffee.

 How to determine what packaged foods are good